Pea Protein Powder Nutrition and Benefits

 Speaking of different diets, pea protein powder fits in great with a plant-based diet.
 It has become very popular among vegans and vegetarians for its pure plant-based formulations, says registered dietitian Martha Lawder, RD, president of the California Academy of Nutrition & Dietetics.

 Most protein shakes were traditionally made with whey protein, which is a cow dairy protein.
 But with pea protein, shakes can be vegan – and vegetarian-friendly.
-Try it in Openfit’s chocolate Plant-Based Protein Shake!
+Try it in Openfit’s chocolate Plant-Based Nutrition Shake!

 4. Helps build muscle